 Part 1: Broke infinities

-This part of the mission is much like mission 4.
+This part of the mission is much like mission 4 of this how to fly a quadcopter series.
 Deja-vu!

 First, you have to mark the ‘infinity figure’ or ‘figure-8’.
 Using the pitch, roll, yaw controls, move along the perimeter of the figure.
 Stop at each edge of the figure, turn using yaw and then proceed ahead with only pitch and roll.